-A PPD engineer will review the blueprints for technical sufficiency, and if approved, will affix the “APPROVED RE: CHAPTER 27 - ARTICLE X STORAGE TANKS” green color stamp on the blueprints.
+An engineer from the ECPD will review the blueprints for technical sufficiency, and if approved, will affix the "APPROVED RE: CHAPTER 27 - ARTICLE X STORAGE TANKS" green color stamp on the blueprints.

-- Within thirty (30) days after completing the storage tank installation, replacement, or upgrade modification, the following items are required to be submitted to PPD:
+- Within thirty (30) days after completing the storage tank installation, replacement, or upgrade modification, the following items are required to be submitted to ECPD:

 - Storage tank and piping tightness tests, line leak detector test, Stage I and Stage II Vapor Recovery System Certification tests (such as pressure decay, dynamic backpressure, Pressure-Vacuum vent valve and A/L ratio tests) when applicable, from the certified testing company.

-- The Underground Storage Tank System Installation and Removal FDEP Form 62-761.900(5) from the PSSSC.
+- The Underground Storage Tank System Installation and Removal Form for Certified Contractors, Florida Department of Environmental Protection (FDEP) Form 62-761.900(5) from the PSSC.

-- Upon receipt of the above documents, PPD will review and issue a storage tank operating approval letter to the storage tank owner/operator.
+- Upon receipt of the above documents, ECPD will review and issue a storage tank Operating Approval letter to the storage tank owner/operator.

-- A Storage Tank System Closure Assessment Report (TCAR) or a Limited Closure Summary Report is required to be submitted to PPD within sixty (60) days after the storage tank system closure, replacement, or upgrade modification activity.
-Click here to view the Storage Tank System Closure Assessment Requirements.
+- A Storage Tank System Closure Assessment Report or Instructions for Conducting Sampling During Underground or Aboveground Storage Tank Closure or a Limited Closure Summary Report, July 2019 Edition, is required to be submitted to ECPD within sixty (60) days after the storage tank system closure, replacement, or upgrade modification activity.
+Follow this link to view the above report forms and requirements.

-- Upon receipt of the TCAR document, PPD will review it and issue a follow-up response letter to the storage tank owner/operator and consultant regarding further environmental remedial action as required.
+- Upon receipt of the above document, ECPD will review it and issue a follow-up response letter to the storage tank owner/operator and consultant regarding further environmental remedial action as required.

 Aboveground Storage Tank (AST) Systems Construction Guidelines:

-- An AST cannot be used or reused as a UST, or a UST cannot be used or reused as an AST unless it is recertified for use by a professional engineer registered in the State of Florida, or by the manufacturer.
+An AST cannot be used or reused as a UST, or a UST cannot be used or reused as an AST unless it is recertified for use by a professional engineer licensed in the State of Florida, or by the manufacturer.

-- The release detection system used must be of the manual or electronic type and located to monitor within the interstitial tank walls or the secondary containment system as referenced in the storage tank rules of Chapter 62-762 Florida Administrative Code and Chapter 27, Article X Broward County Code.
+The release detection system used must be of the manual or electronic type and located to monitor within the interstitial tank walls or the lowest point within the secondary containment system as referenced in the storage tank rules of Chapter 62-762 F.A.C and Chapter 27, Article X Broward County Code.

-- Shop fabricated tanks must have spill and overfill prevention systems as required.
+Shop fabricated and field erected tanks must have spill containment and overfill prevention systems with automatic shut off, high level alarm or other ECPD or FDEP approved method as required.

 Underground Storage Tank (UST) Systems Construction Guidelines:

-- UST systems must be installed by a Pollutant Storage System Specialty Contractor (PSSSC).
+- UST systems must be installed by a Certified Pollutant Storage System Contractor (PSSC).

-- Secondary containment membrane liner material must be approved by the PPD and FDEP and constructed to meet the permeable rate of 1x10-7 cm/sec or less.
+- Secondary containment synthetic membrane liner material must be approved by the ECPD and FDEP and constructed to meet the permeable rate of 1x10-7 cm/sec or less.
 Minimum thickness of 30 mil thick liners required.

-- The release detection system used must be of the manual or electronic type and located to monitor within the interstitial tank walls or the secondary containment system as referenced in the storage tank rules of Chapter 62-761 Florida Administrative Code and Chapter 27, Article X Broward County Code.
+- The release detection system used must be of the manual or electronic type and located to monitor within the interstitial tank walls or the lowest point within the secondary containment system as referenced in the storage tank rules of Chapter 62-761 Florida Administrative Code and Chapter 27, Article X Broward County Code.

-- Spill and overfill prevention systems with automatic shut off must be installed.
+- Spill containment and overfill prevention systems with automatic shut off, high level alarm or other ECPD or FDEP approved method must be installed as required.